-What do fabrics and patterns from our heritage tell us about ourselves?
-What can we learn through exchange of these materials and designs with different cultures?
-How closely are patterns in either culture linked together?
+What do traditional fabric patterns tell us about ourselves?
+What can we learn through the exchange of these heritage materials and designs with different cultures?
+How closely are socio-political patterns in either culture linked?
 How do we develop new common patterns for the future?

-In her luggage she has a piece of fabric from her Brandenburg village: The strikingly patterned curtain of the former community hall.
-This fabric and its patterns have a unique and distinctive place within an East-German cultural memory.
-Konsor plans to bring this evocative material from her heritage into contact with the local clothing traditions, fabrics and patterns of Huntly.
+In her luggage Gabriele has a piece of cloth from her Brandenburg village: a strikingly patterned curtain from the former community hall.
+This fabric and its patterns have a unique and distinctive place within the East-German cultural memory.
+Konsor plans to bring this evocative material from her village's heritage into contact with the local clothing traditions, fabrics and patterns of Scotland and Huntly.

 As part of this multi-year process with the two communities, Brandenburg and Huntly, there will be multiple events and interventions to connect individuals and groups from both locations.
 There will be collaboration with artist Andrea Chappell, who is based in the North-East of Scotland - a creative kilt maker, who uses a diverse range of fabrics in her remodelling of the traditional kilt.
 In Germany, there will be a 90k pilgrimage curated by Claudia Zeiske from Strodehne to the Fashion Museum in Meyenburg.
 The project hopes to make connections through design, walking, dancing and other creative forms of celebration to develop new and sustainable patterns of collaboration.